kotalwar-krishna/simple-web-app/README.md

 1. Checkout the code
 2. installation of Docker
 3. Installation of ansible
-4. Run ansible playbook and test
+4. build and push the image to docker hub
-5. push the image to docker hub
+5. Run ansible playbook to pull and deploy image locally

 ## Dockerfile Details